Cairns visits Welsh Guards in Afghanistan

 Mr Cairns visited the regiment's base camp and sat in on preparations for a patrol during the 24 hour visit.

-He said: "I was inspired by the incredible spirit and determination of the soldiers I met who are doing their job in a volatile and often dangerous environment.
+The Welsh Secretary said: "I was inspired by the incredible spirit and determination of the soldiers I met who are doing their job in a volatile and often dangerous environment.

 "They are now on their third tour of duty in Afghanistan, and showing the incredible spirit they always do."